 If a lap pool seems like a good idea, why not make it a part of your yard boundary as an extension of your privacy wall?
 This concrete design allows for a continuation of the property line, all while providing a private place to workout and relax.

 If you’ve always wanted a deck off your house, but have lacked the proper design for a doorway, consider creating a free floating deck within your backyard to incorporate your pool.

 Certain climates just call for a cool body of water each summer.
 This simple pool has easily become part of the patio walkout with easy accessibility and welcoming cool waters.

-Nothing is worse than tracking dirt and grass into the pool, unless you are the one who has to clean it all out.
-A deck only provides so much protection, but stone walkways can protect both your pool, and wet feet, from picking up even more debris travelling to and from the water.
+Nothing is worse than tracking dirt and grass into the pool unless you are the one who has to clean it all out.
+A deck only provides so much protection, but stone walkways can protect both your pool and wet feet, from picking up even more debris traveling to and from the water.

 Complete the look of the mediterranean in your backyard with the clean lines of white stucco, red tiled roofs, and natural hues of rocky cliffs surrounding clear blue waters.